 The fact is that you won’t be able to get everything down on your first “click”, but that’s all part of the process.
 Just give it a little time.

-However, if you decide to take that route, I hope that this article will give you the basics of painting the theme that you want them to capture.
+I hope that this article will give you the basics of painting the theme that you want them to capture.

 Believe it or not, it takes a lot of photos and preparation to even score one perfect photograph to be used commercially.
 Let your enthusiasm and creativity get the best of you.